 On successful completion of this course you will be able to:

-- Summarise the geometry and spectral properties of vertical aerial photographs and evaluate their importance in the use of aerial photography for deriving mapping products
+- Examine the geometry and spectral properties of vertical aerial photographs,

 - Recent developments - digital aerial photographs, scanning existing photography.